usetrmnl/trmnl-picker/README.md

 ### 1. Create HTML Structure

-The library expects a form with specific element IDs:
+The library expects a form with specific element IDs.
+Apply your favorite CSS styling framework as desired.

 ```html
 <form id="picker-form">